DaliaPinto/DaliaPinto/README.md

 ## 💼 About me

 🖥️ **Mobile & Web Developer**
-- 📍 Building things people actually use and solving real problems, making interfaces that look good and feel good, and watching my ideas come to life on the screen.
+- 📍 Building things people actually use and solving real problems, making interfaces that look good and feel good and watching my ideas come to life on the screen.
-- 📍 I'm working in <a href="https://solbeautyandcare.com">Sol Beauty & Care</a>
+- 📍 I'm currently working at <a href="https://solbeautyandcare.com">Sol Beauty & Care</a>

 ## 🛠️ Skills & Toolset